ahadas/ahadas.github.io/_posts/2020-04-15-nightly-builds-jenkins-github.md

 But I believe the reason for the lack of nightly builds for the majority of projects out there would rather be the lack of a proper place to store them.
 Nightly builds are clearly useful for most projects, especially for software that is delivered as-a-service (SaaS) or standalone applications, however, it is not easy to find a free place to store them in a way that they could be easily consumed by users.

 Let's look at the muCommander project, for example.
-Nightly builds, that were built by Jenkins, used to be stored on a local virtual machine.
+Nightly builds, that were produced by Jenkins, used to be stored on a local virtual machine.
 It was then easy to publish them on the project's website.
 However, the project no longer possesses a local machine that can be available all the time.
 Today, both our source code and our website are hosted on GitHub (and GitHub Pages) and while GitHub provides a place to store releases, it lacks a mechanism for storing nightly builds.

 # Our Solution